firstprinciplesthinking/paper_development_lifecycle/README.md

-# paper_holistic_development_lifecycle
+# Process as a System I:
-Process as a System II: A Holistic Process Development Lifecycle for Systems Engineering
+## Process as a System II: A Holistic Process Development Lifecycle Model for Systems Engineering

+Author: Jan Frank

+**Abstract.**